The Magic of Heart-Centered Living

 Too much noise and not enough quiet.

-The good news is you don’t have to fight your way back.
+But the good news is you do not have to fight your way back to peace.

 You can return.